PickySalamander/website-alerter/local-dev.md

 # Building and Running

-1. Build the project: `npm run build`
+1. Build the project with `npm run build:local`, this will do the following three things:
+   1. Build `process-site.js` for the Docker image and copy required files.
-2. Compile the CDK for SAM: `cdk synth --no-staging`
+   2. Generate the CDK template.
-3. Build the Docker image: `sam build -t cdk.out/WebsiteAlerter.template.json`
+   3. Build with SAM, which will build the Docker image.
-4. Run the project with SAM: `sam local invoke ScheduledStart -e sample/scheduled-start.json -n env.json -t cdk.out/WebsiteAlerter.template.json`.
+2. Run a lambda function with SAM: `sam local invoke ScheduledStart -e sample/scheduled-start.json -n env.json -t cdk.out/WebsiteAlerter.template.json`.
 Sample Lambda events exist in the [sample](sample) folder.